TakaKiu/hangman-TakaKiu/README.md

 ### How long it took me to finish this?

-I took me around 45 minutes to complete this assinment.
+I took me around 45 minutes to complete this assignment.